nstevens1040/NLP/README.md

 The virtual environment is a way to create an isolated python environment so that you can operate independently of your system-wide instance of Python.

-While **virtualenv** isn't absolutely critical to use the nltk libraries, it is recommended as a best practice pre-requisite on their [Installing NLTK](https://www.nltk.org/install.html) page.
+While **virtualenv** isn't absolutely critical to use the nltk libraries, it is recommended as a best practice pre-requisite on nltk.org's [Installing NLTK](https://www.nltk.org/install.html) page.

 Further reading on virtualenv
    - [virtualenv.pypa.io](https://virtualenv.pypa.io/en/latest/)